paulbricman/secondbrain/_notes/_buffer.md

 Location on neural manifold during emulation crucial Written word as proxy for imitated thought this is briliant

-Semantic clustering of book paragraphs for necronimicon
+Semantic clustering of book paragraphs for necronimicon, also some cross-encoder testing for sentences following each other, I think this was part of the BERT objective